• Home

 What is a Lagging Indicator?

-What's the benefit of using Leading Indicators?
+What's the benefit of using Leading Indicators for goal setting?

 It is important to note that you should be using leading indicators when you start setting your goals.
 We might be very clear on the end state we need to achieve.
 That is, what does success look like.
 You might even be clear on the work you think you need to do to achieve it.
 But how do you really know?